Poland World Scout Jamboree

 Application and dates for the diary:

-We hope that you will consider applying for a position in the leadership teams for the Somerset Units that will be attending the 25th World Scout Jamboree to be held in Gdansk, Poland in 2027.
+We hope that you will consider applying as a Youth member of the Somerset Units and a participant to attend the 26th World Scout Jamboree to be held in Gdansk, Poland in 2027.

-We are sure that a large number of adults will want to take part in this event as a Unit Leader and so a role description and person specification has been produced to highlight what the role entails and the skills and experiences we are looking for.
-Please study these documents carefully and do send an application in.
-The selection panel are keen that every adult in Somerset that wants to apply should do so, and consider the Jamboree experience a development opportunity for adults as much as for young people.
+We are sure that many young people will want to take part in this event.
+The selection panel are keen that every youth member in Somerset that wants to apply should do so, and consider the Jamboree experience a development opportunity as they continue their journey in Scouting for future years to come.

 When you apply, please make sure you read and complete the application form carefully.
-We anticipate a large number of applications, and we will use what you write in your application form as the basis on which to make a decision about inviting you to a selection event.
+We anticipate many applications, and we will use what you write in your application form as the basis on which to make a decision about inviting you to a selection event.

-This event will be an opportunity for you to tell and show us more about you, why you would like to take on a leadership role at the Jamboree, find out more about how your skills and experiences (in and out of Scouting) would support you to be a great member of the leadership team.
-As well as a chance for you to meet others, find out more about what being a jamboree leader means and if it is right for you at this point.
+This event will be an opportunity for you to tell and show us more about you, why you would like to take on a youth participant role at the Jamboree, find out more about how your skills and experiences (in and out of Scouting) would support you to be a great member of the Somerset contingent team.
+As well as a chance for you to meet others, find out more about what being a jamboree participant means and if it is right for you at this point.

 Details of Timeline: